Roger Establet

-Roger Establet Polity (born 1938) is a French scholar of the sociology of education.
-A student of Louis Althusser, Establet is an emeritus professor at University of Provence.
+Roger Establet Polity (1938 – 8 April 2026) was a French scholar of the sociology of education.
+A student of Louis Althusser, Establet was an emeritus professor at University of Provence.

+Life and career

-A student at the lycée in Nice, and khâgne at the Lycée Louis-le-Grand in Paris, in 1959 he entered the école normale supérieure, where he earned degrees in philosophy and sociology.
-He often collaborates with Christian Baudelot, a sociologist at the École normale supérieure.
+A student at the lycée in Nice, and khâgne at the Lycée Louis-le-Grand in Paris, in 1959 he entered the Ecole Normale Supérieure, where he earned degrees in philosophy and sociology.
+He often collaborated with Christian Baudelot, a sociologist at the École normale supérieure.
 He was involved in Althusser's Reading Capital project.
+Establet died on 8 April 2026.